Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 **`origin`** is different — the question does not settle it, we pick somatic, and a different pick would give a different configuration.
 That is why it is announced and species is not.
 The test is not how confident we are; it is whether a choice was made at all.

 **Whether to assume or ask when answer is not fully certain**:
-How much the options lost or added after assumption For `origin` there is: guessing somatic withholds a filter, guessing germline applies one that discards tumour variants, so the two directions fail very differently and we take the cheap one.
+How much the options lost or added after assumption.
+For `origin` there is: guessing somatic withholds a filter, guessing germline applies one that discards tumour variants, so the two directions fail very differently and we take the cheap one.
 For `variant_size_class` there is no such direction, which is why it is the only thing ever asked about.